 It is the responsibility of individuals within the campus community to immediately report any concerning behaviors.
 Each report will be reviewed for appropriate action.
 There are two ways an individual can be referred to the B.I.T.:

 - Make a report directly to one of the B.I.T. members.

-The Chair will then bring the concerning behavior reporting form and student interview information to the B.I.T.
-The B.I.T. will review the incident and complete the Behavior Intervention Plan.
-The Chair will communicate to the sender that the B.I.T. is addressing the concern.
+The Chair of BIT will then bring the Share-A-Concern report to the BIT to review the information provided and devise an intervention plan.
+The Chair will communicate to the sender that the BIT is addressing the concern.
 The Chair will also meet with the student to discuss the implementation of the interventions.
 At the conclusion of the intervention, the sender and student(s) will both receive a response.
 Please note that details of the intervention will not be shared with the sender unless necessary.

 Behavioral Intervention Team (B.I.T.)
 FAQ’s